 You see we all identify with a nationality, a country or a kingdom.
 And more so when its sovereignty or integrity is threatened verbally or militarily.
 Beside the British Empire, there have been many others through history: the Soviet, the French, the Prussian, Durch, Belgian, Austrio-Hungarian, Swedish, Italian, Spanish, Portuguese, Ottoman, Muslim, Crusader, Norman, Viking, Byzantium, Roman, Greek, Ming, Phoenician, Mongol, Mayan, Aztec, Inca, Babylonian, Persian, Assyrian, Hittite, Egyptian and I’m sure many more.
 History is the history of empire.
 History is also the history of “the clash of civilizations”, to use the phrase popularized by Samuel Huntington.

-In the coming weeks we are going to see how the Acts of the Apostles, describes the clash of two kingdoms.
+The Acts of the Apostles describes the clash of two kingdoms.
 A cosmic clash between the kingdom of light and the kingdom of darkness.
 The Kingdom of God and the Kingdom of Satan.
 Unlike the Caliphate being imposed by the Islamic State it is important to realise that this kingdom is not imposed by coercion but by conviction, not by force but by faith.